trkin/dev.trk.in.rs/_posts/2023-02-23-cloudflare-tunnel.md

 # check tunnel status
 cloudflared tunnel info mytunnel
 ```

+For multiple domains you just need to add same CNAME records to other
+subdomains.

+To block by IP address, go to Security > WAF and create rule with "IP Source
+Address" "is not in" {my ip address} And "Hostname" "equals"
+"mytunnel.trk.in.rs" than "Block".

 If you install as a service than you need to stop that service
 ```